Ulricall/OoD-Control/README.md

-# OoD_Control: Out-of-Distribution Generalization for Flight Control
+# OoD-Control: Out-of-Distribution Generalization for Flight Control
 We implement our algorithm and baseline algorithms on two models: inverted pendulum and quadrotor.

 ## Inverted pendulum